 When To Give A Baby A Pacifier?

 The American Academy of Paediatrics recommends offering a pacifier to babies when they are at least one-month old.
-That is the age when breastfeeding gets established and the baby will not confuse a pacifier to a breast nipple and vice-versa (1).
+That is the age when breastfeeding gets established and the baby will not confuse a pacifier with a breast nipple and vice-versa (1).

-What Are The Types Of Pacifier?
+What Are The Types Of Pacifiers?

 The following are the common types of pacifiers available in the market: